Wh1terat/aQRootG3/README.md

 Intro
 ---------------
 I was disappointed to see the Aqara G3 camera did not ship with telnet enabled so I managed to grab a copy of a firmware update for some good 'ol static analysis which confirmed none of the previous methods were going to work.

-Whilst going through  "ha_master" I did see that one of the variables passed in by the setup qrcode is thrown through sprintf as "nslookup %s" and subsequently passed to popen. (yay)
+Whilst going through  "ha_master" I did see that one of the variables passed in by the setup qrcode is thrown through sprintf as "nslookup %s" and subsequently passed to popen (yay).

-Getting telnet was fairly trivial, getting persistent telnet in one shot within the 132 char sprintf buffer and on a readonly filesystem was a little more challenging.
+Getting telnet was fairly trivial, getting persistent telnet in one shot within the 132 char sprintf buffer on a readonly filesystem was a little more challenging.

-(Aqara have also changed their key ciphering for ssid and pwd)
+Thankfully another qrcode variable (b aka bind_key) has a larger buffer so we store some data in this which can later be used by the main payload.

 Usage